 Beyond his scientific interests, Ben is excited about food and cooking, coffee, 3D printing, and games.

-Jessica’s focus is on the cellular rearrangements undergone by mammalian cells following bacterial infection using cryo-electron tomography.
-She graduated UC Berkeley in 2024 where she studied Biochemistry, Biophysics, and Structural Biology and did her undergraduate research in the polyubiquitination mechanism of the membrane embedded Pex2-10-12 E3 ligase, a protein complex involed in peroxisomal targeted protein import.
+Jessica uses cryo-electron tomography to explore the cellular membrane rearrangements undergone by mammalian cells following bacterial infection.
+She graduated UC Berkeley in 2024 where she studied Biochemistry, Biophysics, and Structural Biology and did her undergraduate research in the structure and polyubiquitination mechanism of the membrane embedded Pex2-10-12 E3 ligase, a protein complex involved in peroxisomal targeted protein import.

 Kate is currently double majoring in Biochemistry and Biology at George Fox University.
 At George Fox, she is also involved in the Biochemistry Student Council and holds various student employee positions in the Department of Biology and Biochemistry.
 She joined the Barad Lab through the Chemical Physiology and Biochemistry Summer Undergraduate Research Program, and she is excited to help further the understanding of the impact of bacterial infection on mammalian cells using cryo-electron tomography.